-Create Multiline Text in Python
+Create Multiline String in Python

-Let’s explore the most common and new ways to manage multi-line strings in Python.
+Let’s explore the most common and new ways to manage multiline strings in Python.

 Triple quotes ("""